 );

 Custom adapters can be used when constructing select2 elements, by requiring the AMD module in which they are defined to the select2 configuration API.
-Bellow is an example where the already defined custom selection adapter is used.
+Here’s how you use the adapter we just defined:

 $(htmlElement).select2({